 VCFA MFA in Graphic Design

-Our department is the United States’ first low-residency programs in graphic design that is built around a student’s individual interests and goals.
+The department is the United States’ first low-residency programs in graphic design that is built around a student’s individual interests and goals.

 The MFA in Graphic Design is an immersive two-/three-year graduate program that synthesizes five/seven intense, one-week residencies with four/six six-month semesters of independent study with a range of faculty mentors.

-We educate students towards the broader context of design in order to investigate and reveal relationships.
+The program educates students towards the broader context of design in order to investigate and reveal relationships.
 We see Graphic Design as a social tool and design education as a process of social transformation.

 We spearheaded NASAD accreditation, Guest Designer/Critic programming, created suggested reading lists, prepared thesis guidelines, book drives, print campaigns, oversaw applications, and innumerable other activities.
+We also led the program through its most meaningful growth period, bringing aboard dozens of new students, new faculty, all the while maintaining a highly visible presence at national conferences and in the media.

-To put it bluntly, my faculty colleagues at VCFA are some of the best design educators working today.
+To put it bluntly, my former faculty colleagues at VCFA are some of the best design educators working today.

 You will be hard-pressed to find a more intellectual, fun, and diverse group of design educators at other postgraduate institutions.